daniellaskinner/bankingApp/README.md

 # API Routes:

-# See all accounts (grabs all active user accounts where deleted property= false):
+# See all accounts
+Gets and displays all active user accounts from the db where deleted property= false.

 URL: /accounts